mastrHyperion98/AmadeusTV/README.md

 # Features:

-Amadeus TV uses a crunchyroll API wrapper that I wrote, crunchyroll-connect (not yet updated for the new API that was rolled out).
+Amadeus TV uses a crunchyroll API wrapper that I wrote, [Crunchyroll-Connect](https://github.com/mastrHyperion98/crunchyroll-connect) which has not yet updated with the new API that was rolled out recently.
 It supports the following features.

 * Login to Crunchyroll
 * Queue and watch history stored on AWS using Crunchyroll ID so no need to create a new account